beheh/flaps/README.md

 Each flap should be an identifier for a part of your application you would like to protect.
 It might be all of your api, certain requests which require authentication or only your login page.

 Once a user violates any throttling strategy of a flap, the violation handler kicks in.
 The default violation handler sends the HTTP 429 "Too Many Requests" and terminates the script.

+## Benefits

+There are many benefits from rate limiting your web application.
+At any point in time your server(s) could be hit by a huge number of requests from one or many clients.
+These could be:
+- Malicious clients trying to degrade your applications performance
+- Malicious clients bruteforcing user credentials
+- Bugged clients repeating requests over and over again
+- Automated web crawlers searching for usernames or email adresses
+- Penetration frameworks testing for sql injections and other vulnerabilities
+- Spambots attempting to register a large number of users
+- Spambots attempting to post links to malicious sites

+Most of these problems can be solved in a variety of ways, for example by using a spam filter or a fully configured firewall.
+Rate limiting is nevertheless a basic tool for improving application security, but offers no full protection.

 ## Storage